Kwangkee/FL/FL@ClientSelection.md

 - Client Selection for Federated Learning With Non-IID Data in Mobile Edge Computing, https://www.researchgate.net/publication/349012712_Client_Selection_for_Federated_Learning_With_Non-IID_Data_in_Mobile_Edge_Computing

+- [FedCS] Client selection for federated learning with heterogeneous resources in mobile edge, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Client+Selection+for+Federated+Learning+with+Heterogeneous+Resources+in+Mobile+Edge&btnG=
+  >Specifically, FedCS solves a client selection problem with resource constraints, which allows the server to aggregate as many client updates as possible and to accelerate performance improvement in ML models.
+We conducted an experimental evaluation using publicly-available large-scale image datasets to train deep neural networks on MEC environment simulations.
+The experimental results show that FedCS is able to complete its training process in a significantly shorter time compared to the original FL protocol.

+- Multi-armed bandit-based client scheduling for federated learning, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Multi-Armed-Bandit-Based-Client-Scheduling-for-Federated-Learning&btnG=

+- A Contribution-based Device Selection Scheme in Federated Learning, https://arxiv.org/abs/2203.05369

 - Learning Advanced Client Selection Strategy for Federated Learning, https://aaai-2022.virtualchair.net/poster_aaai12714

 ## ETC
 - Client Selection@Awesome Federated Machine Learning
 https://github.com/innovation-cat/Awesome-Federated-Machine-Learning#15-client-selection

-- Multi-armed bandit-based client scheduling for federated learning, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Multi-Armed-Bandit-Based-Client-Scheduling-for-Federated-Learning&btnG=

-- Client selection for federated learning with heterogeneous resources in mobile edge, https://scholar.google.com/scholar?hl=ko&as_sdt=0%2C5&q=Client+Selection+for+Federated+Learning+with+Heterogeneous+Resources+in+Mobile+Edge&btnG=

-- A Contribution-based Device Selection Scheme in Federated Learning, https://arxiv.org/abs/2203.05369

 ***